Urinetown: Act II

-Lockstock welcomes everyone back, updates the audience on the situation, and tells them that the rebel poor are holed up in a secret hideout somewhere, gesturing to a large sign that reads "Secret Hideout".
-The sign leads to the sewers, where the rebels are holding Hope hostage.
+Lockstock welcomes everyone back and tells the audience that the rebels, with their hostage Hope, are in hiding.
 The rebels wonder what Urinetown is, and two of them, Little Becky Two-Shoes and Hot Blades Harry, explain their theories.
 Cladwell orders Lockstock to search harder for the rebels, threatening to send everyone to Urinetown if Hope is not found.
 Bobby and his mother Josephine hand out memos to the other Assistant Custodians, hoping that they will join them.
 Bobby is sure that Urinetown is nothing but a lie designed to scare the poor people.
 Lockstock catches Little Sally, but his threat of Urinetown doesn't work, because according to her, they are already there; it "isn't so much a place as it is a metaphysical place" that they are all in, including Lockstock.
 She escapes before Lockstock can ask her what "metaphysical" means. ("What is Urinetown?")

 Convinced that Bobby, Josephine, and Little Sally have been captured, the rebels, particularly Hot Blades Harry and Little Becky Two-Shoes, decide that the best way to get revenge on Cladwell is to kill Hope ("Snuff That Girl").
-They are about to kill her when Bobby bursts in and reminds the rebels that their purpose is more than just revenge.
-He explains that he made a promise to free all the people of the land.
-One of the rebels reminds Bobby that the only words he said were "Run, everybody, run for your lives, run."
-Bobby explains that in the heat of battle the cry of freedom sounds something like ("Run, Freedom, Run!").
+They are interrupted by Bobby, who encourages the rebels to abandon revenge and instead focus on the effort toward freedom for all the town's inhabitants ("Run, Freedom, Run!").
 Invigorated, the poor rally around Bobby, but balk at his statement that the violent fight could take decades.
-Just then, Pennywise bursts into the secret hideout telling Bobby that Cladwell wants him to come to the UGC headquarters.
+Just then, Pennywise bursts into the secret hideout and tells Bobby that Cladwell wants him to come to the UGC headquarters.
 Bobby goes, but only after the impatient rebels remind him that if anything happens to him, Hope will be killed.
 Pennywise fiercely swears that if any of the rebels harm Hope, she will have Bobby sent off to Urinetown.
 Bobby says goodbye to Hope, apologizes, and tells her to think of what they have ("Follow Your Heart (Reprise)").